7 Best Things To Do In Boston Cruise Port + Port Info

 7. North End

 Last but not least, The North End, often known as “Little Italy,” is a living testimony to Boston’s rich history as well as a bustling hub of culture and food.
-It has a timeless beauty as Boston’s oldest neighborhood, with narrow, winding streets that allow you to explore its fascinating past.
+It is Boston’s oldest neighborhood, with narrow, winding streets that allow you to explore its fascinating past.

 One of the most iconic stops in the North End is The Paul Revere’s House, the legendary home of American patriot Paul Revere, famous for his midnight ride.
 Stepping into this historic residence is like stepping back in time, as it has been meticulously preserved to reflect the lifestyle of the late 18th century.